AXERA-TECH/pulsar2-docs-en/source/user_guides_quick/quick_start_prepare.rst

     In actual operation, be sure to replace ${version} with the corresponding toolchain version number.

-How to get the toolchain:
+How to get the toolchain: https://huggingface.co/AXERA-TECH/Pulsar2/tree/main/4.2

-- Released by AXera technical support staff after signing an NDA with AXera through the enterprise route.

 ^^^^^^^^^^^^^^^^^^^^^^^
 Load Docker Image